illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

 * Integrate and document aspects of the Three Ways into your development process
 * Deploy your schema to a datastore for your application
 * Create software deployment estimates to understand the nature of software production
-* Engage and understand the process moving from design into an initial prototype
+* Engage and understand the process moving from design to prototype
 * Discuss and deploy real-world security mitigations in your application
 * Deploy two additional application features